wbzyl/nosql-tutorial/views/mongodb.md

 (źródło: P.J.
 Sadalage, M. Fowler, *NoSQL Distilled*)

-### CAP i MongoDB
+## CAP i MongoDB

+Dane w klastrze MongoDB są *sharded* i *replicated* (*shard* możemy przetłumaczyć jako kawałek, *replica* – kopia).

+{%= image_tag "/images/mongodb-cluster.jpg", :alt => "[mongodb cluster]" %}

+**MongoDB sharded cluster**

+A sharded cluster consists of *shards*, *mongos* routers (an interface to the cluster as a whole; typically reside on the same machines as the application servers), and *config servers* (store the shard cluster’s state – configuration, location of each database and collection, shard ranges of;
+typically reside in separate failure domains).

+Each shard is a *replica set*.
+Replica sets are used for data redundancy, automated failover, read scaling, server maintenance without downtime, and disaster recovery.
+Shards are used fo write scaling.

-Consistency in MongoDB database is configured by using the **replica sets** and choosing to wait for the writes to be replicated to all the slaves or a given number of slaves.
+**Consistency** in MongoDB database is configured by using the *replica sets* and choosing to wait for the writes to be replicated to all the slaves or a given number of slaves.
 Every write can specify the number of servers the write has to be propagated to before it returns as successful.

-Replica sets also allow you to increase the read performance by allowing reading from slaves.
-When we want to scale for write, we can start sharding the data.

 By default, a write is reported successful once the database receives it;
 you can change this so as to wait for the writes to be synced to disk or to propagate to two or more slaves.
 This is known as **write concern**.

-Transactions at the single-document level are known as **atomic transactions**.

-Availability

-The CAP theorem dictates that we can have only two of Consistency, Availability, and Partition Tolerance.
-Document databases try to improve on availability by replicating data using the master-slave setup.
+Document databases try to improve on **availability** by replicating data using the master-slave setup.
 The same data is available on multiple nodes and the clients can get to the data even when the primary node is down.
 Usually, the application code does not have to determine if the primary node is available or not.
 MongoDB implements replication, providing high availability using replica sets.

-Replica sets are generally used for data redundancy, automated failover, read scaling, server maintenance without downtime, and disaster recovery.

-p.
-94, fig. 9.1

-* sharding (horizontal, scalability) (*shard* – kawałek)
-* replica sets (durability) (*replica set* – zbiór kopii)

 ## Manuale, samouczki, ściągi…